GamesRightMeow/GamesRightMeow.github.io/src/projects/what-the-fanta/index.md

 The campaign website is now offline, but you can still [play the game](play)!
 Collect bags of candy and soda bottles while avoiding halloween themed obstacles.
 When playing on a touch screen device, tap and hold on either the left or right side of the screen to move the bat.
 When playing on a computer, press and hold the left and right arrow keys.

-# My responsibilities
+# My role
-I responsible for developing an obstacle avoidance game for the campaign in collaboration with [IfThen](https://www.ifthen.com/).
+I was responsible for developing an obstacle avoidance game for the campaign in collaboration with [IfThen](https://www.ifthen.com/).
 My focus was on engineering and game design.

-# Key contributions
+# Key Accomplishments
 * Crafted a procedurally generated level system that was stitched together from smaller, hand crafted chunks.
 * Optimized the game to run across a variety of mobile devices and desktop browsers.
 * Tuned the difficulty to create a challenging, yet accessible experience.